-- (i) PSOs must successfully complete relevant training, including completion of all required coursework and passing (80 percent or greater) a written and/or oral examination developed for the training. - (ii) PSOs must have successfully attained a bachelor's degree from an accredited college or university with a major in one of the natural sciences, a minimum of 30 semester hours or equivalent in the biological sciences, and at least one undergraduate course in math or statistics.
+- (i) PSOs must successfully complete relevant training, including completion of all required coursework and passing (80 percent or greater) a written and/or oral examination developed for the training program. - (ii) PSOs must have successfully attained a bachelor's degree from an accredited college or university with a major in one of the natural sciences, a minimum of 30 semester hours or equivalent in the biological sciences, and at least one undergraduate course in math or statistics.
 The educational requirements may be waived if the PSO has acquired the relevant skills through alternate experience.
-Requests for such a waiver must be submitted to NMFS and must include written justification.

-Alternate experience that may be considered includes, but is not limited to, (1) secondary education and/or experience comparable to PSO duties; (2) previous work experience conducting academic, commercial, or government sponsored marine mammal surveys; and (3) previous work experience as a PSO (PSO must be in good standing and demonstrate good performance of PSO duties). - (d) Equipment.
-TerraSond must work with the selected third-party PSO provider to ensure PSOs have all equipment (including backup equipment) needed to adequately perform necessary tasks, including accurate determination of distance and bearing to observed marine mammals, and to ensure that PSOs are capable of calibrating equipment as necessary for accurate distance estimates and species identification.
-Such equipment, at a minimum, must include: - (i) At least one thermal (infrared) imaging device suited for the marine environment; - (ii) Reticle binoculars (e.g., 7x50) of appropriate quality (at least one per PSO, plus backups); - (iii) Global positioning units (GPS) (at least one plus backups); - (iv) Digital cameras with a telephoto lens that is at least 300 mm or equivalent on a full-frame single lens reflex (SLR) (at least one plus backups).
-The camera or lens must also have an image stabilization system; - (v) Compass (at least one plus backups); - (vi) Means of communication among vessel crew and PSOs; and - (vii) Any other tools deemed necessary to adequately and effectively perform PSO tasks. - (e) Equipment specified in (i) through (vii) above may be provided by an individual PSO, the third-party PSO provider, or the operator, but TerraSond is responsible for ensuring PSOs have the proper equipment required to perform the duties specified within this IHA.
+Requests for such a waiver shall be submitted to NMFS and must include written justification.
+Alternate experience that may be considered includes, but is not limited to: Secondary education and/or experience comparable to PSO duties; Previous work experience conducting academic, commercial, or government-sponsored marine mammal surveys; or previous work experience as a PSO; the PSO should demonstrate good standing and consistently good performance of PSO duties. - (d) Equipment.
+The Holder is required to work with the selected third-party PSO provider to ensure PSOs have all equipment (including backup equipment) needed to adequately perform necessary tasks, including accurate determination of distance and bearing to observed marine mammals, and to ensure that PSOs are capable of calibrating equipment as necessary for accurate distance estimates and species identification.
+Such equipment, at a minimum, shall include: - (i) At least one thermal (infrared) imagine device suited for the marine environment; - (ii) Reticle binoculars (e.g., 7 x 50) of appropriate quality (at least one per PSO, plus backups); - (iii) Global Positioning Unit (GPS) (plus backup);

-- (f) During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), PSOs must conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the specified acoustic sources and between acquisition periods, to the maximum extent practicable. - (g) Members of the PSO team shall consult the NMFS NARW reporting system and Whale Alert, daily and as able, for the presence of NARWs throughout survey operations.
+- (iv) Digital camera with a telephoto lens (the camera or lens should also have an image stabilization system) that is at least 300 mm or equivalent on a full-frame single lens reflex (SLR) (plus backup); - (v) Compass (plus backup); - (vi) Means of communication among vessel crew and PSOs; and, - (vii) Any other tools deemed necessary to adequately and effectively perform PSO tasks. - (e) Equipment specified in (i) through (vii) above may be provided by an individual PSO, the third-party PSO provider, or the operator, but SouthCoast Wind is responsible for ensuring PSOs have the proper equipment required to perform the duties specified in this IHA. - (f) During good conditions (e.g., daylight hours; Beaufort sea state (BSS) 3 or less), PSOs must conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the acoustic source and between acquisition periods, to the maximum extent practicable. - (g) Members of the PSO team shall consult NMFS' North Atlantic right whale reporting system and Whale Alert, daily and as able, for the presence of North Atlantic right whales throughout survey operations

-6. Reporting
+6. Reporting Requirements